replicatedhq/kurl.sh/src/markdown-pages/add-ons/longhorn.md

 ### This add-on is deprecated.

-As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
-This add-on is now considered deprecated, and may no longer be offered by the project after September 31st, 2023.
-Existing installs that use this add-on will be best effort supported during this deprecation window.
-Please consider using the [OpenEBS](https://kurl.sh/docs/add-ons/openebs) or [Rook](https://kurl.sh/docs/add-ons/rook) add-on for your CSI needs moving forward.
-We offer a migration path for existing customer installs as described [here](https://kurl.sh/docs/install-with-kurl/migrating-csi).
+As of March 27, 2023, the Longhorn add-on is deprecated.
+The Longhorn add-on might be removed from kURL after September 31st, 2023.
+Existing installations that use the Longhorn add-on are supported during this deprecation window.
+We recommend that you migrate from the Longhorn add-on to either the [OpenEBS](https://kurl.sh/docs/add-ons/openebs) or [Rook](https://kurl.sh/docs/add-ons/rook) add-on on or before June 31st, 2023.
+For more information about migrating from Longhorn, see [Migrating to Change CSI Add-On](https://kurl.sh/docs/install-with-kurl/migrating-csi).

 ## Summary